getbread/volusion_bread_release/README.md

 * If needed, choose a particular order ID to reset.
 This will only reset that one order, and is helpful if you're only seeing one or two orders not updating as expected.
 * Click "Reset Export," and then return to your Bread Pay Dashboard and click "Refresh Bread" again.

-If you still aren't seeing the updates you expect, please reach out to Bread Financial Support.
+If you still aren't seeing the updates you expect, please reach out to Bread Pay Support.

 The Bread Pay Merchant Portal does not allow orders to be canceled after they have been settled.
 You must refund the order.
 Volusion, however, does allow Shipped orders to be Canceled.